zcash/zips/zip-frost.rst

 Signature Share Verification and Aggregation
 ''''''''''''''''''''''''''''''''''''''''''''

-The `verify_signature_share` is changed to incorporate the randomizer, as follows: ::
+The `verify_signature_share` is changed to incorporate the randomizer point, as follows: ::

   Inputs: